ahmedmaghraby/vc-content/pages/docs/lessons/lesson1.md

 There are 2 options for launching the application:

-* Running the Storefont by CLI "dotnet run"
+* Running the Storefont by CLI "dotnet run".
-* Running the Storefont by IIS
+* Deploying the Storefont to IIS.

 #### Running the Storefont by CLI "dotnet run"

-* Open command prompt console
+* Open command prompt console.
-* Change working directory to the **C:\vc-storefront-core**
+* Change working directory to the **C:\vc-storefront-core**.

 ```
 cd C:\vc-storefront-core
 ```

-* Run the Storefront by follow command
+* Run the Storefront by following command:

 ```
 dotnet.exe C:\vc-storefront-core\VirtoCommerce.Storefront.dll